 Dual BAs, Government & Sociology, Peking University, 2008

-Yu Tao is Lecturer in Asia Pacific Studies at the University of Central Lancashire (UCLan), where he teaches Area Studies, Development Studies and social scientific research methods and leads the foundation programme at the School of Journalism, Language and Communication.
+Yu Tao is Lecturer in Asia Pacific Studies at the University of Central Lancashire (UCLan), where he teaches Area Studies, Development Studies and social scientific research methods and leads the foundation programme at the School of Journalism, Media and Performance.
 Prior to the UCLan, Yu completed his doctoral project at the Department of Politics and International Relations in the University of Oxford, where he also designed and delivered undergraduate tutorial sessions on Chinese politics and research design.

 Trained as a political sociologist, Yu’s primary academic mission is to make sense of the social foundations and mechanisms underlying politics.
 He is most interested in investigating and explaining the roles played by intermediate organisations in contentious politics, with a special focus on authoritarian countries.
 Yu’s doctoral research examines the heterogeneous correlation between religious groups and collective contention in contemporary rural China through the perspective of ‘the varieties of social capital’.
 His DPhil was defended with no corrections in February 2015.

 Yu is a former Dahrendorf Scholar at St. Antony's College and a former China Oxford Scholar at Merton College.
 He is also a recipient of the Chinese Government Award for Outstanding Self-Financed Students Abroad.
 In addition to his academic publications on reputable English and Chinese journals, Yu has also published dozens of op-ed articles in newspapers and magazines.